DFMWR auctions abandoned vehicles

 |0

-This work, DFMWR auctions abandoned vehicles, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DFMWR auctions abandoned vehicles, by Devin Fisher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT